-Updated March 2017 - Starting in April 2017, eligible applicants may apply through SWPI to access joint funding from the Forest Enhancement Society of BC (FESBC).
+Eligible applicants may apply through SWPI to access joint funding from the Forest Enhancement Society of BC (FESBC).

 To be eligible for joint funding, projects must be on Crown land and the applicant must commit to tendering the project.
 In addition, proposed eligible projects within the WUI that have a high degree of collaboration/support or partnerships with other entities will have a greater likelihood of consideration for joint funding.